38 Idioms About Missing Someone

 Other ways to say: Thinking of, on my mind

-29. Can’t help but miss
+29. Can’t Help but Miss

-Example Sentence:
+Example Sentences:

 • I can’t help but miss you every day.